fatima0111/NFFT-Sinkhorn/README.md

 ## Prerequisites
 To run the code the fastsum package has be installed.
 For more details refer to https://www-user.tu-chemnitz.de/~potts/nfft/ and https://github.com/NFFT/nfft.

+#### Make sure that the fastsum package is in the same parent directory the NFFT-Sinkhorn directories.

 ## Overview

 ## Reference